JaapvanEkris/openrowingmonitor/docs/Architecture.md

 * `SessionManager.js` maintains the session state, thus determines whether the rowing machine is 'Rowing', or 'WaitingForDrive', etc.,
 * `SessionManager.js` maintains the workout intervals, guards interval and session boundaries, and will chop up the metrics-stream accordingly, where `RowingStatistics.js` will just move on without looking at these artifical boundaries.
+* `SessionManager.js` maintains the summary metrics for the entire workout, the current intervals, and current split.

-In total, this takes full control of the displayed metrics in a specific interval (i.e. distance or time to set interval target, etc.).
+In total, this takes full control of the displayed metrics in a specific workout, interval and split (i.e. distance or time to set workout segment target, etc.).

 #### RowingStatistics.js